juniorcl/juniorcl.github.io/index.md

 I'm a physics teacher and a data scientist who loves open source programs and tools.
 I have master's degree in natural science period during which I developed my research using Python for data analysis and data processing.

 Since then, I have studied and, more recently, worked with python, data science and machine learning algorithms focused in business solutions.
-For more details about my projects and each solution, they are described in the data science project section.
+For more details about my projects and each solution, they are described in the Data Science Projects and Data Engineering Projects sections.

 <br>